 This dish is also known as Chinese egg with tomato and Hong Kong tomato egg recipe, basically a stir fried mixture of soft tomatoes and scrambled eggs.

-If you love Chinese egg recipes, you will definitely like our Chinese Omelette ( Egg Foo Young ) Tomato Egg Drop Soup and Sweetcorn Egg Drop Soup recipe.
+If you love Chinese egg recipes, you will definitely like our Chinese Omelette ( Egg Foo Young ) Tomato Egg Drop Soup and Sweetcorn Egg Drop Soup or you would love to try easy Chicken Omelette recipe.

 What is Chinese tomato egg stir fry?